NataliaVelasquez18/Election_Analysis/README.md

-# Overview of election audit:
+# Overview of Election Audit:

 This report is done with the purpose of assiting the Colorado Board of Elections in the election audit for the US congressional prescient in Colorado.